blueant-allan/lumen-elasticlogger/README.md

 ## Installation

-You can install this plugin into your Lumen application using [composer](https://getcomposer.org).
+You can install this package into your Lumen application using [composer](https://getcomposer.org).

 The recommended way to install composer packages is: